Complaints - making a complaint about an elected Councillor's conduct

 Under the provisions of the Localism Act 2011, you have the right to complain about the conduct of a Member of the Council or a Member of one of the Town or Parish Councils within the area of Bath and North East Somerset.
 If you think that the behaviour of a Member has breached the Code of Conduct, you can submit a complaint to the Monitoring Officer (address shown below).

 You will have to complete the necessary complaint form and provide relevant evidence or information in support of your allegations.
 The form is available from the Monitoring Officer and is also available to download on the right hand side of this page.
+Only complaints submitted within 6 months of the alleged breach will normally be considered.

 If several people wish to make the same complaint about a member, there is no need for each person to fill out an individual form.
 You can make a group complaint on one form, indicating who will act as the lead complainant.